nculwell/MathStudy/Analysis.md

 - Moise. *Introductory Problem Courses in Analysis and Topology* ([1e PB](https://smile.amazon.com/dp/0387907017))

+- Gelbaum. *Problems in Real and Complex Analysis* ([1e HC](https://smile.amazon.com/dp/038797766X)

+- Kirillov and Gvishiani. *Theorems and Problems in Functional Analysis* ([1e](https://smile.amazon.com/dp/038790638X))

+- Furdui. *Limits, Series, and Fractional Part Integrals: Problems in Mathematical Analysis* ([1e](https://smile.amazon.com/dp/1461467616))

+- Gasinski and Papageorgiou.
+  - *Exercises in Analysis: Part 1* ([1e](https://smile.amazon.com/dp/3319061755))
+  - *Exercises in Analysis: Part 2: Nonlinear Analysis* ([1e](https://smile.amazon.com/dp/3319278150))

+  A *huge*, brand-new collection of problems on analysis (each book is over 1000 pages).
+"This nearly encyclopedic coverage of exercises in mathematical analysis is the first of its kind and is accessible to a wide readership.
+Graduate students will find the collection of problems valuable in preparation for their preliminary or qualifying exams as well as for testing their deeper understanding of the material."

 ### More analysis

 These are appropriate for further study in analysis.